schultzcole/FVTT-Minimal-Rolling-Enhancements-DND5E/README.md

 # Minimal Rolling Enhancements (MRE) for D&D5e

 Some minimalist enhancements to the core D&D5e rolling workflow.
-Attempts to stay as close to core as possible while improving convenience.
+Attempts to stay as close to core behavior as possible while improving convenience.
 A key philosophy for this module is to remain as non-disruptive as possible to minimize conflicts with system and core updates.

 ## Planned Features